realworldocaml/book/en/02-guided-tour.md

 ## Mutation

-All of our examples so far have been examples of mutation-free, or _pure_ code.
-This is typical of code in functional languages, which tend to have a focus on so-called _pure_ code.
-That said, OCaml has good support for mutation, including standard mutable data structures like arrays and hashtables.
-For example:
+All of our examples so far have been examples of mutation-free code.
+This is typical of code in functional languages, which tend to focus on so-called _pure_ code.
+Indeed, variable bindings and most datastructures in OCaml (including tuples, options and lists) are immutable.

+Nonetheless, OCaml has good support for imperative programming, including constructs like while and for loops, and standard mutable data structures like arrays and hashtables.
+Here's an example of how to use an array.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # let numbers = [| 1;2;3;4 |];;